Development Status of the KIPM Detector Consortium: Current Status

 The calibration of a Mask B device (OW200127) ~\cite{Temples2024} was done with a fiber pointed at the rear of the substrate beneath the central Al resonator.
 As such, we have only a single point of comparison between simulation and experiment.
 We average $\eta^\mathrm{sim}(x,y)$ over a circle with radius given by the expected laser spot size (0.5 mm) centered on the chip below the phonon-sensitive resonator, and find it to be $\bar{\eta}^\mathrm{sim}_{\mathrm{spot}}=(9.43\pm0.05)$\%.
 This value is much larger than the measured value of $\eta=0.78\%$.
-We note that the simulation does not account for $\eta_\mathrm{qp}$, which reduces the value of $\bar{\eta}^\mathrm{sim}_{\mathrm{spot}}$ by roughly half.
-Additionally, loss to normal-metal mounting structures has been disabled, which would serve to lower $\eta^\mathrm{sim}(x,y)$ primarily near the corners where the device is mounted.
-Further, we find that if we displace the center of the spot by 1 mm, emulating a small pointing or alignment offset between the optical fiber used to deliver the photon pulses and the center of the inductor, the value of $\bar{\eta}^\mathrm{sim}_{\mathrm{spot}}$ is lowered by 61\%.
-Other data --- from larger-diameter devices with tens of resonators that measure the position dependence of the signal~\cite{Moore2012a} , and from a measurement in which the deposition position is scanned across the back of the device~\cite{ZoeMEMS2025} using a cryogenic, steerable optical calibration system~\cite{Stifter2024,Tabassum2025}, imply a much weaker dependence of $\eta$ on event position, suggesting $p^\mathrm{Al}_\mathrm{abs}$ (and possibly $p^\mathrm{Nb}_\mathrm{abs}$) is much lower than measured in~\cite{Yelton2024}.
-These factors are still insufficient to encapsulate the discrepancy between simulation and data.
-There are a number of processes that are not modeled in this simulation that impact $\eta$, including phonon reemission from recombining QPs (``phonon recycling") and surface-mediated downconversion.
-Such effects will be implemented upon a future release of this simulation framework.
+Some discrepancy is to be expected, as many known effects were not accounted for in the simulation: \begin{enumerate} \item The pair-breaking efficiency $\eta_\mathrm{qp}$ is neglected.
+Accounting for this factor reduces the value of $\bar{\eta}^\mathrm{sim}_{\mathrm{spot}}$ by roughly half. \item Loss to normal-metal mounting structures has been disabled, which would serve to lower $\eta^\mathrm{sim}(x,y)$ primarily near the corners where the device is mounted. \item We find that if we displace the center of the spot by 1 mm, emulating a small pointing or alignment offset between the optical fiber used to deliver the photon pulses and the center of the inductor, the value of $\bar{\eta}^\mathrm{sim}_{\mathrm{spot}}$ is lowered by 61\%.
+Other data --- from larger-diameter devices with tens of resonators that measure the position dependence of the signal~\cite{Moore2012a}, and from a measurement in which the deposition position is scanned across the back of the device~\cite{ZoeMEMS2025} using a cryogenic, steerable optical calibration system~\cite{Stifter2024,Tabassum2025}, imply a much weaker dependence of $\eta$ on event position, suggesting $p^\mathrm{Al}_\mathrm{abs}$ (and possibly $p^\mathrm{Nb}_\mathrm{abs}$) is much lower than measured in~\cite{Yelton2024}. \end{enumerate} There are other processes that are either not modeled, or not modeled sufficiently in this simulation that impact $\eta$ and may explain the lingering discrepancy between simulation and data: \begin{enumerate} \item \textbf{Phonon recycling:} phonon reemission from recombining QPs.
+Primarily, this would serve to (a) increase the phonon collection efficiency, and (b) lengthen the timescale of phonon arrival. \item \textbf{Surface-mediated downconversion:} Both the polished and unpolished faces of the substrate may, upon reflection, induce phonon downconversion to energies below $2\Delta$, diminishing $\eta$. \item \textbf{Absorption probabilities:} While the values chosen for $p_\mathrm{abs}^\mathrm{Nb}$ and $p_\mathrm{abs}^\mathrm{Al}$ were motivated by Ref.~\cite{Yelton2024}, differences in film thickness and fabrication process may lead to substantially different values. \end{enumerate} Until recently, effect (1) was not possible in the simulation framework but has been added in a recent release and can now be incorporated.
+This allows each effect to be investigated in both simulation and experiment, primarily by investigating the position dependence of phonon collection efficiency and pulse shapes using the cryogenic steerable optical calibration platform, then comparing that to simulations in which parameters are tuned to minimize discrepancy with data.

 We undertake measurements of phonon collection efficiency and energy resolution (on energy deposited in the substrate and absorbed in the sensor) using a pulsed LED to deposit optical photons in the substrate~\cite{Cardani2018,Cruciani2022,Temples2024}.
 This method has many advantages over radioactive sources: it can be turned off to acquire uncontaminated noise data, the energy deposition can be varied over a wide range, from single photon to many keV, and at high energies, the variance on the energy measured is dominated by photon Poisson statistics, which give the number of photons absorbed and thus the absolute energy deposited.
 (Once near-single-photon energy resolution is achieved, the number of photons absorbed will be clear from the data.)